The Pharmaceutical Industry Deals With a Lot of Data and That Data Needs Efficient Management

-At Virtual Cabinet, we have set up a bar code scanning function that allows pharmacies digitise their paperwork.
+At Virtual Cabinet, we have set up a bar code scanning function that allows pharmacies to digitise their paperwork.
 All they need to do is scan their prescriptions with a Fujitsu scanner, while we read the barcodes using the bar code reader software, before filing them into Virtual Cabinet and linking them into the TMS (back-office software) back to the patient ID record.
 This solution saves over an hour each day of scanning and filing the prescriptions away manually.

 Generally, there are three classic ‘outpatient’ prescriptions, with a bar code label situated in the top right-hand corner – this is what the TMS generated through the prescription tracking software.
 Each bar code is unique to the patient, date, and prescription combination.
-Virtual Cabinet can then use the bar code to link the prescription back to the patient, filing all of the data and image into the document management software for more efficient, organised storage.
+Virtual Cabinet can then use the bar code to link the prescription back to the patient, filing all of the data and images into the document management software for more efficient, organised storage.

-We tailor our software to your needs, while providing a secure solution to pharmacy management.
+We tailor our software to your needs while providing a secure solution to pharmacy management.
 Interested in finding out more about how you can better organise your pharmaceutical documents?
 Book a free demo with us today – our pharmacy management experts will answer all your document management questions.
-Our software solution is designed to help you manage your work, while keeping to strict pharmaceutical guidelines.
+Our software solution is designed to help you manage your work while keeping to strict pharmaceutical guidelines.